 Minors on Campus

-The University System of Georgia has established the Minors on Campus program in order to provide for the safety and security of children who participate in programs sponsored by and/or held on Valdosta State University property.
+The University System of Georgia has established the Minors on Campus (MOC) program in order to provide for the safety and security of children who participate in programs sponsored by and/or held on Valdosta State University property.
 As Dr. Carvajal shared in the Presidential Forums, all USG institutions are required to implement their guidelines on May 1, 2017.These procedures provide guidelines regarding the requirements for the appropriate supervision of non-student minors who are involved in the following types of programs involving minors:

 - University sponsored programs,

-- programs operated by outside entities that are held at the University and/or housed in University facilities,
+- Programs operated by outside entities that are held at the University and/or housed in University facilities,

-- University sponsored programs at off-site locations.
+- University sponsored programs at off-site locations, and

 "Direct Contact" Guideline